EricWVGG/AngularSlideables/README.md

 Link to the library in your index (or require.js), and add 'angularSlideables' to your app modules.

 No CSS is necessary.
-Add the “slideable” class to any hidden, slideable content.
+Add the “slideable” class or attribute to any hidden, slideable content.
 Add a slide-toggle attribute to any trigger.

 This directive currently only works on single targetted IDs.
 I’ll expand it to cover classes if there’s demand.